 Sclerotherapy is a simple and typically safe procedure.
 However, as with any procedure, it does carry some risk and may cause side effects.

 Temporary side effects that may occur at the injection site include:

 - Stinging or pain at the sites of injection

 - Swelling of the ankles or feet, or muscle cramps

 These side effects usually occur when hypertonic saline solution is used.

 Darkened areas may result when blood escapes from treated veins.
 They are probably formed from iron in the blood.
 These dark areas occur more often in patients who have larger veins or patients who tan easily.
-In most cases they disappear within a year, but they may last longer.
+In most cases, they disappear within a year, but sometimes they last longer.

 About one-third of patients develop groups of vessels, especially on the thighs.
 Most disappear by themselves, some need additional injection treatments or laser therapy, and a few vessels may not disappear with treatment.

 - Small, painful ulcers at treatment sites, which may develop immediately following treatment or after a few days